karpo27/Challenge_OracleONE_Currency_Converter/README.md

 To run this application, you need to have Java 19.0.2 installed on your computer.
 You can download Java from https://www.java.com.
 After installing Java, you can download the latest release of Currency Converter from this GitHub repository.

 ## Usage
 After downloading the application, you can run it by double-clicking the Currency Converter.exe file.
 The graphical interface will appear on your screen.
 You can select the input and output currency from the dropdown menus, enter the numeric value to convert in the input field and press the "green tick" button.
 The converted value will appear in the output field.
+You can also clean the input field using the "broom" button.
+Additionally, you can try using the "copy to clipboard" button to store the result you obtained, to use it later with Ctrl + V.

 ## Features
 - User-friendly graphical interface